yannisun/yannisun.github.io/tools.md

 #### PLASMe (2023) &nbsp; &nbsp; <a href="https://doi.org/10.1093/nar/gkad578"> <u>Paper</u> </a>  &nbsp; &nbsp; <a href="https://github.com/HubertTang/PLASMe"> <u>Code</u> </a>
 PLASMe is a tool to identify plasmid contigs from short-read assemblies using the Transformer.
 PLASMe capitalizes on the strength of alignment and learning-based methods.
 Closely related plasmids can be easily identified using the alignment component in PLASMe, while diverged plasmids can be predicted using order-specific Transformer models.

+#### HOTSPOT (2023) &nbsp; &nbsp; <a href="https://academic.oup.com/bioinformatics/article/39/5/btad283/7136643?login=true"> <u>Paper</u> </a>  &nbsp; &nbsp; <a href="https://github.com/Orin-beep/HOTSPOT"> <u>Code</u> </a>

+HOTSPOT is a deep learning tool based on the Transformer model, specifically designed for predicting the hosts of plasmids.
+You can easily input your plasmid DNA sequences (complete plasmids or contigs) into HOTSPOT to obtain prediction results of the hosts' taxa, ranging from phylum to species level.
+An early stop mechanism based on Monte Carlo dropout is also implemented to predict high-confidence hosts’ taxa in higher taxonomic levels for broad-host-range plasmids.

 ### Other tools
 #### SourceID-NMF (2024)  &nbsp; &nbsp; <a href="https://github.com/ZiyiHuang0708/SourceID-NMF"> <u>Code</u> </a>
 SourceID-NMF is a microbial source tracking tool.
 It utilizes a non-negative matrix factorization (NMF) algorithm to trace the microbial sources contributing to a target sample.
 By leveraging taxa abundances in both available sources and the target sample, SourceID-NMF estimates the proportions of these sources present in the target sample.